 Finding the right shade of purple for your living room depends on the light quality, for darker rooms try a shade with red undertones to add warmth – avoiding cooler blue tones of purple.
 For large rooms filled with light you can afford to take a bold approach with a cooler shades of lilac or dusky mauve.
 A deep plum purple in a small living room with create a cocooning feel that envelops the room in warmth.

 1. Add depth with a feature wall

-Add warmth to a neutral colour palette with a wall of rich plum.
-This example from Dulux shows how a delicious shade of purple can perk up a living room, enhancing tones of stone, beige and dusky shades of pink.
+Add warmth to a neutral living room colour scheme with a wall of rich plum.
+This example from Dulux shows how a delicious shade of purple can add depth to a living space, enhancing tones of stone, beige and dusky shades of pink.

 2. Mix shades for a cohesive colour scheme

 Create a harmonious purple living room scheme that feels stylish yet subtle, by balancing tones.
-Ground the look with darker hues on furniture, like this purple velvet design above, and rugs to keep the darker tones lower than eye level – to avoid the colour overpowering.
+Ground the look with darker hues on furniture, like this purple velvet design above.
+And rugs to keep the darker tones lower than eye level to avoid the colour overpowering the room.

 Look to create definition with darker tones on woodwork, keeping the walls lighter with contrasting depths of lilac and dusky mauve tones to create a gradient of colour.